mbesta/probgraph-public/README.md

 ### Using ProbGraph: #

-Now tun the test to check that everything works:
+Now run the test to check that everything works:

 `./test.sh`